arianrhodsandlot/nostalgist/docs/src/content/docs/apis/press-down.md

 Press a button programmatically.

-Analog Joysticks are not supported by now.
+Analog joysticks are not supported at this time.

 ## Since
 `0.4.0`